snyderjo/ambience_comparison/index.md

   - If the data were immediate, it would be entirely too clear when I was out of town–information I’m not keen to share.
 - There are notable gaps in data.
 Why?
-  - Some nights, I forget to put on the wearable.
   - Some days the [DAG](https://airflow.apache.org/docs/apache-airflow/1.10.9/concepts.html)
     fails for no discernible reason–you might take it up with Apache.